aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-page-manipulation/working-with-page-revisions/_index.md

 ---
-title: "track changes onenote – Manage Page Revisions with Aspose.Note"
+title: "Track and Manage OneNote Page Revisions with Aspose.Note"
 linktitle: Working with Page Revisions in OneNote - Aspose.Note
 second_title: Aspose.Note Java API
 description: "Learn how to track changes onenote and manage page revisions in OneNote documents using Aspose.Note for Java.
 Includes a revision summary example and how to modify revision date."